 Also of interest is that Elizabethtown - Cave In Rock has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, the citizens of Elizabethtown - Cave In Rock rank slightly lower than the national average.
-13.23% of adults 25 and older in Elizabethtown - Cave In Rock have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in Elizabethtown - Cave In Rock with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.23% of adults in Elizabethtown - Cave In Rock have a bachelor's degree or advanced degree.

 The people who call Elizabethtown - Cave In Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elizabethtown - Cave In Rock residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Elizabethtown - Cave In Rock include English, German, Irish, Scots-Irish, and Scottish.